 For 5 generations Fanourakis is synonymous with understated glamour and artistic flair.
 With two boutiques in Athens – one downtown in fashionable Kolonaki and one in the Northern suburbs – Liana Fanourakis continues the creative legacy that started in 1860 on the island of Crete.
 Their traditional goldsmith techniques are constantly enriched with new methods and a knack for experimentation.
 These magical pieces are characterized by a sculptural, artisanal effect, and a love for nature.
 Thankfully, the brand enjoys international recognition.

-Since 1948 when a visionary banker shifted career, this downtown boutique on the upscale pedestrian street of Voukourestiou is a great place to shop for unique jewelry collections inspired by Greece, nature, and organic forms.
-Crafted from 10kt gold, which is a signature material for the latest collections, these pieces are fine-quality and easy-to-wear.
+Since 1948 when a visionary banker shifted his career, this downtown boutique on the upscale pedestrian street of Voukourestiou is a great place to shop for unique jewelry collections inspired by Greece, nature, and organic forms.
+Crafted from 10kt gold, a signature material for the latest collections, these pieces are fine-quality and easy to wear.

-From a family of jewelers that charm the industry since 1926, Liana Vourakis is another successful jeweler at the heart of Athens.
-A wide variety of “evil eye” charms and other pieces of jewelry show great craftsmanship and imagination.
-Imagery from nature, decorative patterns, and references to Greek culture, along with inspiration from travels are transformed into fun whimsical jewelry.
+From a family of jewelers that charm the industry since 1926, Liana Vourakis is another successful jeweler in the heart of Athens.
+A wide variety of “evil eye” charms and other jewelry pieces show great craftsmanship and imagination.
+Imagery from nature, decorative patterns, and references to Greek culture, along with inspiration from travels, are transformed into fun, whimsical jewelry.

-He passed away in 2020 yet his legacy will live on through his flawlessly fluid minimalist designs he conceived mainly as a jeweler, besides also designing everything around him, from homes to objects including the interiors, the starry-sky ceiling and the star-shaped logo of the legendary club Astra in Mykonos, and more.
-He even created engineering manuals when he was serving at the Greek Navy.
+He passed away in 2020, yet his legacy lives on through his flawlessly fluid minimalist designs he conceived mainly as a jeweler, besides also designing everything around him, from homes to objects, including the interiors, the starry-sky ceiling and the star-shaped logo of the legendary club Astra in Mykonos, and more.
+He even created engineering manuals when he was serving in the Greek Navy.
 The self-taught designer worked in New York for 11 years (first at David Webb, then his own workshop).
 His friends and clients Keith Richards and Ronnie Wood from the Rolling Stones, as well as Lou Reed, were obsessed with the purist nature of his pieces.
 At his flagship store in Kifissia, a posh northern suburb of Athens, his sons and team will guide you through an edgy stylish universe.
 You’ll get a totally customized fine jewelry piece there.

 Gavello and Very Gavello

 With a larger-than-life, vibrant personality, Costas Kessaris is a real celebrity himself.
-He is an indispensable part of the industry since 1965.
-His glamorous mahogany-clad neoclassical boutique stands proudly at the most prestigious Athenian address a breath away from the most important hotel in Athens ‘Grande Bretagne’.
+He has been an indispensable part of the industry since 1965.
+His glamorous mahogany-clad neoclassical boutique stands proudly at the most prestigious Athenian address, a breath away from the most important hotel in Athens, ‘Grande Bretagne’.
 He works with a great team of artisans, designers, gemologists, and other specialists to create fine jewelry collections and made-to-order pieces for the most demanding clients from all over the world.
-His son will gradually take over the business and his daughter already contributes her namesake collection with contemporary and bespoke fine jewelry styles.
-Along with the Kessaris creations, you will find a selection of collaborations such as with Bulgari and De Grisogono.
+His son will gradually take over the business, and his daughter already contributes her namesake collection with contemporary and bespoke fine jewelry styles.
+Along with the Kessaris creations, you will find a selection of collaborations, such as with Bulgari and De Grisogono.
 This place screams Athenian grandeur, so a visit there will be more than indicative of what Greek luxury is.

-Near the end of the 19th century the Vildiridis family after a brief career-driven adventure in the United States decided to train in the art of the goldsmith, and at the beginning of the 20th century, they opened the first store in Constantinople.
+Near the end of the 19th century, the Vildiridis family, after a brief career-driven adventure in the United States, decided to train in the art of the goldsmith, and at the beginning of the 20th century, they opened the first store in Constantinople.
 They soon expanded to the North of Greece.
-Fast forward to today’s 4th generation and we are marveling at the impressive flagship boutique downtown Athens diagonally across ‘Kessaris’.
-Sisters Venetia and Stella Vildiridis trained at the Gemological Institute of America are aiming at redefining timelessness in fine jewelry.
+Fast forward to today’s 4th generation, and we are marveling at the impressive flagship boutique downtown Athens diagonally across ‘Kessaris’.
+Sisters Venetia and Stella Vildiridis, trained at the Gemological Institute of America, aim to redefine timelessness in fine jewelry.

 For more than 60 years, this family of jewelers from Constantinople is seriously involved with the world of luxury, emanating their aesthetics via fine jewelry creations, collaborations, and the look & feel of their new downtown boutique at Syntagma Square.